bgamari/ghc-wiki-import/commentary/prim-ops.md

 ```

 The string (e.g. "int2Integerzh") is the linker name of the Cmm function.
 Using this syntax requires the extensions `ForeignFunctionInterface`, `GHCForeignImportPrim`, `MagicHash`, `UnboxedTuples` and `UnliftedFFITypes`.
-The current type restriction is that all arguments and results must be unlifted types.
-Additionally the result type is allowed to be an unboxed tuple.
+The current type restriction is that all arguments and results must be unlifted types, with two additional possibilities: An argument may (since GHC 7.5) be of type !Any (in which case the called function will receive a pointer to the heap), and the result type is allowed to be an unboxed tuple.
 The calling convention is exactly the same as for ordinary out-of-line primops.
 Currently it is not possible to specify any of the PrimOp attributes.